By Angela Giuffrida & Conrad Egbert

 Lucken added that main contractors have been proactive in fending off any critical damage from the rain, such as wrapping rebar in canvas as a way of controlling corrosion.

 “A lot of the main contractors have been very proactive and have put up temporary sheeting and tarpaulins, and everyone’s tried to keep the water out of the buildings wherever they can,” he said.
-“And once they’ve actually fixed the steel, they wrap it in canvas or sheet anyway to control corrosion.”For all the latest construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“And once they’ve actually fixed the steel, they wrap it in canvas or sheet anyway to control corrosion.”construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.